 Bathrooms are Essential, too

 Now unpack the bathroom.
 Again, unpack the things that are most important, such as medication (which should go in your essential’s box), the shower curtain and towels.

-The patio items can be unpacked and set up at your own leisure.
-If we’re moving in the summer, we often set-up the barbecue first, just so we can cook without needing pots or pans or many utensils; many of our first meals have been eaten right off the tinfoil they were cooked in.
+The patio items can be unpacked and set up at your leisure.
+If we’re moving in the summer, we often set up the barbecue first, so that we can cook without needing pots or pans or many utensils; many of our first meals have been eaten right off the tinfoil they were cooked in.
 Little fuss and very little cleanup.
 It’s a great way to lessen the work when there’s so much else to do.

 This will also assure you that you can take the time to get to know your new neighborhood.

 More Tips to Get Your Home Unpacked Fast

 - Get the essentials unpacked first, then take your time with the rest of the house.